omerbsezer/Fast-Kubeflow/README.md

 - It includes Jupyter Notebook to develop ML algorithms, user interface to show pipeline.
 - "Kubeflow started as an open sourcing of the way Google ran TensorFlow internally, based on a pipeline called TensorFlow Extended.
 It began as just a simpler way to run TensorFlow jobs on Kubernetes, but has since expanded to be a multi-architecture, multi-cloud framework for running entire machine learning pipelines." (ref: [kubeflow.org](https://v0-7.kubeflow.org/docs/))
 - **Kubeflow applies to become a CNCF incubating project**, it is announced on 24 October 2022 (ref: [opensource.googleblog.com](https://opensource.googleblog.com/2022/10/kubeflow-applies-to-become-a-cncf-incubating-project.html)).
+- Distributed training become more important day by day, because the number of the parameters is increasing (especially deep learning models: **billions to trillion parameters**).
+Increasing parameter provides better results but it also causes the longer training and it needs more computing power. **With Kubeflow, Kubernetes and containers, distributed learning is achieved with many GPUs**.
+Please have look [Training-Operators (Distributed Training)](#operator) part for details.

 ## What is Kubelow <a name="whatIsKubeflow"></a>
 - "The Kubeflow project is dedicated to making deployments of machine learning (ML) workflows on Kubernetes simple, portable and scalable." (ref: kubeflow.org)